sc0ttes/vagrant_ansible_okd4/docs/installation.md

 Change the Startup Disk to the Hard Disk

-Leave the machine at the login screen.
+Leave the bootstrap VM at the login screen.
 Things are happening in the background which will pop up on the screen as they happen.
 This install bit takes a while.

-The *bootstrap* system is ready when it becomes available in the load-balancer You can examine if the required services are available by looking at the load-balancer stats page.
-Make sure that the *bootstrap* system is available in both the `kubernetes_api` and `machine_config` backends.
-They should go green.

-When it has finished installing you can ssh to the system using the ssh key created earlier.
+If you'd like to view the progress:

     ssh -o StrictHostKeyChecking=no -i ssh_key/id_ed25519 core@192.168.100.5

     # to view the progress logs
     journalctl -b -f -u bootkube.service

+The *bootstrap* system is ready when it becomes available in the load-balancer and Vagrant has finished running successfully.
+You can examine if the required services are available by looking at the load-balancer stats page.
+Make sure that the *bootstrap* system is available under both the `kubernetes_api` and `machine_config` backend headers.
+They should go green.

 ## Control Plane systems and Worker systems